CounterpartyXCP/Documentation/Developer_Guide/counterblockd_API.rst

 - An extended API for Counterwallet-specific actions like wallet preferences storage and retrieval
 - API includes functionality for retieving processed time-series data suitable for display and manipulation (useful for distributed exchange price data, and more)

-``counterblockd`` has an extensible architecture, and developers may write custom plugins for it, which are loaded dynamically and allow them to extend counterblockd with new parsing functionality, write gateways to other currencies or services, and much more.

 Table of Contents
 --------------------------